 The noncontrolling interests in property partnerships consist of the outside equity interests in joint ventures that are consolidated with the financial results of the Company because the Company exercises control over the entities that own the properties.
-The equity interests in these ventures that are not owned by the Company, totaling approximately \$5.7 million and \$6.9 million at December 31, 2009 and December 31, 2008, respectively, are included in Noncontrolling Interests in Property Partnerships on the accompanying Consolidated Balance Sheets.
+The equity interests in these ventures that are not owned by the Company, totaling approximately \$5.7 million and \$6.9 million at December 31, 2009 and December 31, 2008, respectively.